Quansight-Labs/quansight-labs-site/posts/2021/06/pytorch-ignite-distributed.rst

 API.
 PyTorch native code is available for DDP, Horovod, and for XLA/TPU devices.

-PyTorch-Ignite's unified code snippet can be run with the standard Torch backends like ``gloo`` and ``nccl`` and also with Horovod and XLA for TPU devices.
+PyTorch-Ignite's unified code snippet can be run with the standard PyTorch backends like ``gloo`` and ``nccl`` and also with Horovod and XLA for TPU devices.
 Note that the code is less verbose, however, the user still has full control of the training loop.